JoshOrndorff/recipes/src/advanced/unique.md

 # Verifying Member Uniqueness

 There are certain advantageous patterns for verifying the uniqueness of an item in a set.
-In the [`utxo-workshop`](https://github.com/nczhu/utxo-workshop), we saw in the `check_transaction` function how we could ensure there were no two of the same utxo's by collecting all of them into a [`BTreeMap`](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html) and then checking for equality between the BTreeMap (which, like a set, does not add additional of the same element)  and the original collection (which could include duplicates).
-This constitutes a check that the set of UTXOs selected are all unique and there are no duplicates.
+In the [`utxo-workshop`](https://github.com/nczhu/utxo-workshop), the `check_transaction` function ensures that there are no two of the same utxo's by collecting all of them into a [`BTreeMap`](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html) and then checking for equality between the BTreeMap (which, like a set, does not add additional of the same element) and the original collection (which might include duplicates).
+This constitutes a check that the set of UTXOs are all unique and there are no duplicates.

 This pattern can easily be extracted and applied to all situations for which membership uniqueness needs to be checked for some vector.
 In the context of the [`utxo-workshop`](https://github.com/nczhu/utxo-workshop), we have: